 This data release, v2.2, and subrelease v2.2.1, builds on the detailed modelling described in that paper, but includes improved or modified prescriptions in some areas.
-These are described and results presented in Stanway & Eldridge (2018, MNRAS in press).
+These are described and results presented in Stanway & Eldridge (2018, MNRAS).

 We have also produced an updated User Manual which we strongly recommend users examine.
 This is available typeset in both Arial and OpenDyslexic (a font designed for use by those with specific learning differences).

 The v2.2.1 data release is routinely stored on Google Drive at https://drive.google.com/drive/folders/1BS2w9hpdaJeul6-YtZum--F4gxWIPYXl?usp=sharing

 The original v2.2 data release (May 2018) is still online at https://drive.google.com/drive/u/1/folders/1GfMSO2ZiIabHSQRh7zTA3I51DPGbmtAB - the differences are very slight for most applications and resulted from fixing a bug that affected scaling of a handful of hot, young white dwarf atmospheres. (see v2.2.1 README).

 Filenames have now been updated to incorporate IMF names as described in the user manual.
 We caution that the full data release is very large (particularly if individual stellar models are downloaded).
 It comprises a directory structure, sorted by IMF, with tarballs containing data products as follows:

 - v2.2 Binary stellar models with photometric colours